crcn-archive/mojo-docs/articles/1. tutorial/3. Scaffolding/article.md

 ```

 Time to wire it up.
 Create a new section called `todos` in `views/main/index.js`, and in `views/main/index.pc`.
 Refresh the browser, and you should *still* see the todos section, except
 now it's in a more encapsulated, manageable place.
-I'll assume you can take it from here.